CodemaniaNG/backend-assessment/README.md

 ## Evaluation Criteria
 - **Database Design**: Structure, relationships, and indexing strategy.
+(You have been given base assumptions about the database structure you are too figure out the missing pieces)

-- **API Design & Implementation**: RESTful practices, efficiency of the code, and especially the performance of the "Performance Challenge" endpoint.
+- **API Design & Implementation**: RESTful practices, efficiency of the code.

+- **API Documentation**: Ability to document api contract.

 - **Query Efficacy**: Ability to optimize the provided SQL query.

 - **Code Quality**: Readability, maintainability, and use of TypeScript features.

 - **Error Handling**: How robust the application is against unexpected situations or invalid input.

+## Submission
+1. The application should be dockerized

+2. The apis should be documented using postman.

+3. Code should be hosted on a git repository, Github preferably.

+4. The api should be hosted on a live server (https://render.com)

+5. Share with us through email the:
+    - Repository

+    - Hosted API URL

+    - Postman Collection Public URL